-This is an official document that records a student's co-curricular activities. which may include athletics, student organizations and awards.
-Students may view and print their co-curricular transcripts through mywcc.
+This is an official document that records a student's co-curricular activities, which may include athletics, student organizations and awards.
+Students may view and print their co-curricular transcripts through the mywcc portal.
 Co-curricular transcripts are updated each semester.
 Contact the Student Life Office for more information at ext.
 2369 or email studentlife@ waubonsee.edu.

-Commencement Ceremony
+Commencement